CatOfBlades/CGB-KiCad/README.md

 # CGB-KiCad
-Compatable With Gameboy color kicad footprints.
+ Kicad footprints compatable With Gameboy color parts, For test and repair of old systems.